Here, I share some of my tips and techniques to help you stay centered and maintain your yoga practice while traveling.

-During the last three months I have been to London, India, Portugal, Spain, Egypt, Israel and Morocco.
-I have visited many cities within each one of these countries and I still have three more months of traveling to go (yeh!)
+During the last three months, I have been to London, India, Portugal, Spain, Egypt, Israel, and Morocco.
+I have visited many cities within each one of these countries and I still have three more months of traveling to go (yeh!).

 Don’t be shy, allow your inner yogi to shine!

-If you find that the recycled air in the plane bothers you, try bringing a scarf and put a few drops of your favorite essential oil on it, lavender is very relaxing.
-It is easy to feel off balance when you are in motion towards a destination; it helps to ground your energy.
-You can ground anytime, anywhere, simply breathe and imagine that a tail is growing from the base of your spine into the center of the earth, spiraling down deeper and deeper.
+If you find that the recycled air in the plane bothers you, try bringing a scarf and put a few drops of your favorite essential oil on it (lavender is very relaxing!)
+It is easy to feel off balance when you are in motion towards a destination, but this helps to ground your energy.
+You can ground anytime, anywhere; simply breathe and imagine that a tail is growing from the base of your spine into the center of the earth, spiraling down deeper and deeper.
 This will clear your energy and keep you in a calm yogic state of mind.

 When focused on two points of awareness, you do not lose yourself in your surroundings; you remain present as you take in the divine beauty all around you.
 You do not have to be on the mat to be practicing yoga.
+You will see yoga everywhere.
 “All life is yoga.” – Sri Aurobindo

-Sadhana is best practiced between 4 and 7 am, this is a time when the mind is most quiet and it is easy to meditate.
-Do some sort of Sadhana no matter how short, whether it is yoga, meditation or breathing exercises.
+Sadhana is best practiced between 4 and 7 am.
+This is a time when the mind is most quiet and it is easiest to meditate.
+Do some sort of Sadhana, no matter how short, whether it is yoga, meditation, or breathing exercises.
 Any effort to connect your individual mind with the universal mind is magnified 1000 fold.

-5. Try restorative yoga to help you relax before bed.
+Try restorative yoga to help you relax before bed.

-6. Bring your yoga mat with you!
+Bring your yoga mat with you!

 You are traveling to enjoy, so practice gratitude for the day.
 Walk around and mentally repeat: Thank you, Thank You, Thank you, Thank you.
 This will open your heart and make you smile.
 “The attitude of gratitude is the highest yoga.” –Yogi Bhajan

-8. Did you forget your yoga mat?
+Did you forget your yoga mat?

 If so practice yoga in bed!
-Bed Yoga!
-This is great for those who are backpacking, since there is not always space to bust out your yoga mat in hostels.
+This is great for those who are backpacking since there is not always space to bust out your yoga mat in hostels.
 Bring one knee up towards your chest at a time to balance out your hips.
-Seated variation of cat cow, sufi grind, child’s pose are great ways to release hips and back tension from all the walking during site seeing.
+Seated variation of cat-cow, Sufi grind, child’s pose are great ways to release hips and back tension from all the walking during site seeing.

-9.Use the genius invention called Google to find a yoga class or festival during your travels!
+Use the internet to find a yoga class or festival during your travels.

 Going to class and learning from a new teacher can inspire you to keep up with your own practice.
 If you do not speak the language of the country you are visiting, this is a great way to get a linguistic lesson during your yoga practice.
 Try something new and brush up on your foreign yogi lingo!

 Seva is the yoga of selfless service.

-The best experiences in my life have been teaching yoga in to homeless children while traveling.
-You do not have to teach yoga you can just go donate your time and loving energy.
-Whether is it with children, nature or animals it is a truly a blessed experience to be of service.
+The best experiences in my life have been teaching yoga to homeless children while traveling.
+You do not have to teach yoga, you can just go donate your time and loving energy.
+Whether is it with children, nature, or animals it is truly a blessed experience to be of service.
 It is in the giving that you actually receive.
 Research where you can go help in the city you are visiting.